avaneev/biteopt/README.md

 ![equation8](http://quicklatex.com/cache3/cf/ql_40565ca7f1625f7e0f28d06f3f6a8acf_l3.png)

-With `RandProb2` probability an alternative randomization method is used.
+With `RandProb2` probability an alternative randomization method is used involving the current best solution and centroid vector.

 ![equation9](http://quicklatex.com/cache3/f7/ql_b2e88e9d9710ddf91a1561a021ee66f7_l3.png)

-3. (Not together with N.2) the "step in the right direction" operation is performed using the random previous solution, current best and worst solutions.
+3. (Not together with N.2) the "step in the right direction" operation is performed using the random previous solution, chosen best and worst solutions, plus a difference of two random solutions.
 This is conceptually similar to Differential Evolution's "mutation" operation.
 The used worst solution is chosen from 3 worst solutions.

 ![equation10](http://quicklatex.com/cache3/58/ql_a15224c3709fd3fda67760646e7b7e58_l3.png)